Huskyeder/stackato-doc/admin/reference/kato-ref.rst

 * :ref:`history <kato-command-ref-history>` Show the kato commands that have been run
 * :ref:`info <kato-command-ref-info>` Show information about this node or cluster including assigned and
 * :ref:`inspect <kato-command-ref-inspect>` Detect common problems with your Stackato install using 'kato inspect'
+* :ref:`license <kato-command-ref-license>` Set the Stackato license in use for this microcloud or cluster.
 * :ref:`log <kato-command-ref-log-stream>` Logging utilities for Stackato

   * :ref:`log drain <kato-command-ref-log-drain-add>`